Astro42/terraform_project/README.md

    - **Why Change to "body"**: The Lambda function expects the text to be under the `body` field to process it correctly.

 5. **Test the Lambda**:
    - After inputting your text in the format above, click **Test**.
-You’ll see a result notification at the top, and the output will include a **URL** that links to the JSON file containing the top 10 frequent words.
+You’ll see a result notification at the top, and the output will include a **URL** that links to the JSON file in out S3 Bucket containing the top 10 frequent words.

 6. **Download the JSON File**:
    - You can download the resulting JSON file by clicking the provided URL.